jonnonz1/nz-statute-book/acts/public/1989/transport-services-licensing-act-1989.md

   (a) The Armed Forces; or
   (b) The Fire Services Commission; or
   (c) The Police; or
-  (d) Any emergency service organisation approved by the Director for the purposes of this section,—
+  (d) Any emergency service organisation approved by the Agency for the purposes of this section,—

 ### 3A Application of Act to rail service operators
 [Repealed]